Antenatal Screening

 - syphilis.

-Tests usually take place at the antenatal clinic in your GP surgery.
+Tests usually take place at the booking appointment with your midwife.

 It is your choice if you have the screening tests or not.
 You can opt to have some tests and not others; this is a personal choice and one which only you can make.